 - intestine: ~5%

-- possible association with Coeliac disease 6
+- possible association with celiac disease 6

-- associated with Sjogren syndrome
+- salivary glands: associated with Sjögren syndrome

-- associated with Hashimoto thyroiditis 5
+- thyroid: associated with Hashimoto thyroiditis 5

 - orbit (see: orbital lymphoma)